phone_androidVPN Rankings · Ireland

 What is split tunnelling on Android?+

 Split tunnelling lets you choose, app by app, which traffic goes through the VPN and which bypasses it.
 The classic use is routing your Irish banking app outside the tunnel — so it sees your real Irish IP and does not flag a "foreign" login — while everything else stays protected.
-It is mature and reliable on Android and barely exists on iOS; every provider in our top six supports it, and even NordVPN, which omits it on iPhone, ships it on Android.
+It is mature and reliable on Android and barely exists on iOS; every provider in our top four supports it, and even NordVPN, which omits it on iPhone, ships it on Android.

 How do I set up a VPN on my Android phone?+